How to setup Notion as CMS for an Astro blog

 While I can use local files even with agents, I didn’t like the aspect that I needed to open the code IDE every time I thought of writing something.
-I needed it to be simpler.
+I needed a simpler CMS solution.

 The first thing I did was to open Cursor and ask what my options are before writing any code.
-I was really happy when Claude in Cursor searched and came up with notion-astro-loader
+I was really happy when Claude in Cursor searched and came up with `notion-astro-loader`, which is a community plugin that makes it easy to integrate Notion content into your Astro blog.

 When I saw the loader I knew I could be done with setting this up in less than thirty minutes, and I did.

 When I first setup the Notion loader, it replaced the local markdown posts that I had, and started to only show the posts from Notion.
-But instead, I wanted it to show both the Notion and local markdown posts.
+But instead, I wanted it to show both the Notion and local markdown posts together.

-I wanted this setup because local files can support custom components using mdx if I needed them in the future.
+This blog in Notion setup worked perfectly because local files can support custom components using mdx if I needed them in the future, while Notion serves as my primary CMS for most posts.

 Keep in mind that you’d need to use the latest Astro version that supports content layer for this to work.

-My Notion db for the blog has these fields:
+My Notion db for the blog CMS has these fields:

 I only pull the posts that are in published status and has a current or past date using Notion loader’s filter options.
 You can see the code below to see how it works.